“Shetland Solstice” in Kelbourne Woolens Camper.

-Koigu Collector’s Club: Patchwork.
+Koigu Collector’s Club: Ammonite.

 The Koigu Collector’s Club continues!
 Each month, we’ll receive 21 skeins of KPPPM in a limited edition color dyed especially for a select group of local yarn stores that carry Koigu.
 KPPPM is a fingering weight superwash merino, hand-dyed in vibrant colors by mother/daughter team Maie and Taiu Landra on their farm outside of Toronto, Canada.